The Amazing Race (American TV series): Casting

 Racers have found fame in part due to their appearance on The Amazing Race.
-Chip Arndt, who had raced with his civil partner Reichen Lehmkuhl, has become an activist for lesbian and gay community.
+Chip Arndt, who had raced with his civil partner Reichen Lehmkuhl, has become an activist for the lesbian and gay community.
 Blake Mycoskie, based on his experiences traveling to Argentina after the show, later founded TOMS Shoes with the concept to donate one pair of shoes to poor children in countries like Argentina for each one sold.
 Dating goth couple Kent "Kynt" Kaliber and Vyxsin Fiala became models for the Hot Topic chain of punk/rock culture clothing stores after their appearance on the show.
 Jet and Cord McCoy used their celebrity status from their appearances to run for separate positions in the 56th Oklahoma Legislature.

 Filming

 Through the 17th season of the Race, the show used standard-definition television cameras despite the move of most other primetime shows, including reality television shows like Survivor, to high-definition television (HD) cameras prior to 2010.
 Worldrace Productions cited the cost and fragility of HD equipment as a barrier to its use for the Race.
 While other scripted or reality shows that film in one location have the ability to replace equipment quickly from a nearby facility, the mobile nature of the Race made the prospect of using HD difficult.
 The 18th season of the Race, filmed in late 2010, was the first to be filmed in HD.
 The production team uses Sony XDCAMs, allowing the filming to be transferred directly to digital format and couriered to the editors.

 Prior to the filming of the race, selected teams are given a list of countries – including additional countries that are not planned for the race – for which they will need to apply for visas.
 Teams prepare backpacks for clothing, hygiene, and other personal items; the racers are given a list of items that are forbidden from taking.
 Electronics like laptops, cell phones, and GPS devices are banned from the race, and racers are asked to avoid clothing with brand logos.
 Travelers can not bring maps ahead of time, although they can buy maps during the competition if they choose.
 A few days before the race, teams are sequestered at a hotel for a final review of the rules, before they are finally taken to the race starting line.
 Several takes of the start of the Race are recorded for production of the show and to go over any final rules clarifications with the racers, before the Race is officially started.